September 15, 2025

 Facilitate instant payments, eliminating delays in transfers between accounts or platforms

-Reduce liquidity bottlenecks, ensuring that there are always funds available for customer or partner transactions
+Reduce liquidity bottlenecks, ensuring that there are always funds available for client or partner transactions

-Integrate with BaaS solutions, creating a complete and seamless financial experience by combining digital account management with the liquidity necessary for complex operations
+Integrate with BaaS solutions, creating a complete and smooth financial experience by combining digital account management with the liquidity necessary for complex operations

-For example, a crypto asset exchange can use LaaS to maintain constant liquidity in trades, while the BaaS manages digital accounts, card issuance, and customer fiat transactions, allowing the whole operation to function in an integrated, secure manner, and within regulatory scope.
+For example, a crypto asset exchange can use LaaS to maintain constant liquidity in trades, while BaaS manages digital accounts, card issuance, and client fiat movements, allowing the entire operation to function in an integrated, secure manner and within the regulatory scope.

 LaaS for exchanges and OTC desks: possibilities and limits